wbudic/LifeLog/Current Development Check List.md

 >&#10004; Deletion of log, deletes the document.

 ## Bugs
-* Bug - 10 Expense type entries don't field ammount field on edit button clicked.
+* &#10004; Bug - 10 Expense type entries don't fill ammount field on edit button clicked.
-* Bug - 09 RTF documents lost on data renumeration of log.
+* &#10004; Bug - 09 RTF documents lost on data renumeration of log.
 Data fix options in config.
 Needs urgent revision.
 * Bug - 08 CSV imports duplicate on DB Fix in config page.
 * Bug - 07, Editing and RTF entry, Dosen't strip the attached html to view in place.
 * &#10004; Bug - 06, Invalid Time 00.
 Javascript error thrown, when 00am used.